 Modifying data feeds using formulas and functions

-- Columns from your original data source are "locked" in the data feed editor.
+- Columns from your original source data are "locked" in the data feed editor.
 This means you can't manipulate their data using the formula bar.
 However, you can add new, unlocked columns and then use results references (and formulas and functions) that refer to the data in your locked columns.
 Learn more here.

 Related articles and videos